RajuProbStat/myFunc/README.txt

 ".RData" files.

 The subfolder "reproduce_results" contains the files: "master_script_results_analyses.R", "reproduce_results.Rmd" and "reproduce_results.pdf".
 The R script
-"master_script_results_analyses.R" (code lines "1-956") takes the ".RData" files from the sub folder "intermediate_results" and creates all the results, tables and figures presented in the manuscript as well as in the Supplementary Material of the manuscript.
-The R script "master_script_results_analyses.R" (code lines "962-1188") produce all the ".RData" files saved as the intermediate results.
+"master_script_results_analyses.R" (code lines "8-234") produce all the ".RData" files saved as the intermediate results.
+The R script "master_script_results_analyses.R" (code lines "247-1189") takes the ".RData" files from the sub folder "intermediate_results" and creates all the results, tables and figures presented in the manuscript as well as in the Supplementary Material of the manuscript.
 To demonstrate the reproduced results for the manuscript as well its Supplementary Material, the files "reproduce_results.Rmd" and "reproduce_results.pdf" have been made in Rmarkdown.

-First save the folder "code" and set the working directory of the RStudio to that folder and then run the code lines "1-956" from the R script "master_script_results_analyses.R".
-Taking the ".RData" files from the sub folder "intermediate_results", it creates all the results, tables and figures presented in the manuscript as well as in the Supplementary Material of the manuscript.

 For reproducing the ".RData" files:
 Create a folder "intermediate_results" and set the working directory of the RStudio to this folder.
-Then run the code lines "962-1188" from the R script "master_script_results_analyses.R".
+Then run the code lines "8-234" from the R script "master_script_results_analyses.R".
 The ".RData" files will be saved into the folder "intermediate_results".

+For reproducing all the results, tables and figures of the Manuscript and its Supplementary Material using .RData files: First save the folder "code_results" and set the working directory of the RStudio to that folder and then run the code lines "247-1189" from the R script "master_script_results_analyses.R".
+Taking the ".RData" files from the sub folder "intermediate_results", it creates all the results, tables and figures presented in the manuscript as well as in the Supplementary Material of the manuscript.

 Since computation of the whole simulation can take several hours, intermediate results